...and with the crowds and they're just cheering...

-- Gideon from Scott Pilgrim, who takes his pride too far.
+- Scott Pilgrim: Gideon, who takes his pride too far.

-- Jackie Chan's Character in Legend Of The Drunken Master is subject of a derogatory remark that his Drunken Boxing exists solely as a show-off martial arts style geared for crowd pleasers who can't do proper martial arts.
+- Legend of the Drunken Master: Jackie Chan's Character is subject of a derogatory remark that his Drunken Boxing exists solely as a show-off martial arts style geared for crowd pleasers who can't do proper martial arts.
 He proceed to prove the might of his Confusion Fu in the subsequent fight.
 Funnily inverted later, when Jackie's stepmother is subject to an attempted robbery, and Jackie steps in, prompting his stepmother to announce that there's going to be an exhibition match showing off the Drunken Boxing style.

 - Proximo from the Gladiator hints at being this during his years as a gladiator himself.